Essenceia/blake2_asic/README.md

 Current status: **Taped-in**, in fabrication, part of the Tiny Tapeout `sky25b` shuttle.

+## Verification

+This design was verified using both simulation and emulation.

+### Simulation

+This design was initally verified through RTL simulation using a Cocotb-based testbench running Iverilog alongside an instrumented golden model (see `/tv`) for debugging intermediate states.
+Gate-level simulation with SDF timing back-annotation was performed using the CVC simulator.
+Linting was done with Verilator, with waivers documented in `conf/waiver.vlt`.

+### Emulation

+The design was emulated on a Basys3 FPGA connected to an RP2040 (Raspberry Pi Pico) to co-bringup both the custom firmware and hardware.
+The FPGA build flow includes automated insertion and connection of Xilinx ILA debug cores to signals marked for debug.
+Firmware was debugged using OpenOCD + GDB with remote server support.

 ## Using this codebase

 For getting started with using this codebase, documentation on the build flows can be found: [here](usage.md)